EttiKitty/wad.wad/README.md

 wad.wad is the name for this wad that I'm making.
 Originally a placeholder, now it's the actual name.

-I am fairly confident that you won't need DOOM II to run if using prBoom+, unsure about any other source port.
+You do need DOOM II to run.
+Since every source port requires it.
+#
 If any errors occur, please get in touch with me!!

+And even if no errors occur, still please send me any feedback!!
+I would love to hear your thoughts on it!!!!